SFDO-Tooling/CumulusCI/docs/config.rst

 * ``flows``: Defines the flows that are available to run in your project.
 See `flow configurations`_ for configuration options in this section.

 * ``sources``: References tasks and flows from another CumulusCI project on GitHub.
-See `use tasks and flows from a different project`_ for more information.
+See :ref:`use tasks and flows from a different project <TODO>` for more information.

 * ``orgs``: Defines the scratch org configurations that are available for your project.
 See `scratch org configurations`_ for configuration options in this section.